Traveling With Your Dog: Tips And Essentials

 Comfortable Seating

 It's important to provide your dog with a comfortable seating arrangement during travel, especially for long journeys.
-If traveling by car, place a soft and non-slippery mat or blanket on the seat to provide cushioning and prevent your dog from sliding around.
+If traveling by car, place a soft and non-slippery or blanket on the seat to provide cushioning and prevent your dog from sliding around.
 This will make the ride more comfortable and help reduce anxiety or motion sickness.
 If traveling by train or air, line the carrier or crate with a cozy and familiar blanket or bedding for added comfort.

 Regular Stretch Breaks